-Published: 27/09/2020Finding the perfect property is challenging because everybody has different needs and requirements when it comes to renting a property.
+Published: 26/09/2020Finding the perfect London property to rent is challenging because everybody has different needs and requirements when it comes to renting a property.
 Once you find the ideal property, there is one final hurdle that stands in between you and your dream home: tenant referencing.

 This is when the new landlord or letting agent finds out more about you.
 It's essential for landlords to establish how reliable you are as a tenant before signing a legally binding contract.

 Landlords need to know that you will be able to pay the rent, that you look after the property, and that you aren't attempting to defraud them in any way.

 This is achieved through…

 Although intimidating, each application is unique and utterly dependent on circumstances.
 We advise that you don't try to pull the wool over the new landlord's eyes, as the quicker the process is completed, the sooner you can move in.
 Below are a few ways that you can ensure that the application runs as smoothly as possible.

 The referencing process is the last box that your landlord needs to tick before they can fill their vacant property.
 It's worth remembering that while there is a void period, your landlord is losing revenue, so it's in their interest to fill the vacancy quickly.